SURVIVAL STORE

 Accommodations

-At camp, a central fire ring and a few designated camping spots are available, with dispersed camping as the primary option.
-Vehicles can be parked within roughly 100 feet of the main camp area.
+For those staying on site overnight, a central fire ring and several designated camping areas are available, with dispersed camping as the primary option.
+Vehicles may be parked within roughly 100 feet of the main camp area.

-Students are responsible for their own overnight shelter.
+Students attending both days are responsible for their own overnight shelter.
 Tents, campers, hammocks, or tarp setups are all welcome.

 Facilities: